sigstore/docs/content/en/cosign/key_management/overview.md

 The `$KEYID` value must conform to any [AWS KMS key identifier](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id) format as described in the linked document (Key ARN, Key ID, Alias ARN, or Alias ID).

-Note that key creation is not supported by cosign if using the Key ARN or Key ID formats, so it is recommended to use [Key Aliases](https://docs.aws.amazon.com/kms/latest/developerguide/kms-alias.html) for most situations.
+Note that key creation is not supported by Cosign if using the Key ARN or Key ID formats, so it is recommended to use [Key Aliases](https://docs.aws.amazon.com/kms/latest/developerguide/kms-alias.html) for most situations.

 The following URIs are valid: